 Program Director, General Practice Dentistry

-The Department of Dental Medicine and Oral Surgery sponsors an ADA-accredited General Practice Residency training program, a one-year curriculum of advanced training.
-This comprehensive training conforms to the standards set forth by the Council on Dental Education.
+The Department of Dental Medicine and Oral & Maxillofacial Surgery sponsors a CODA-accredited General Practice Residency training program, a one-year curriculum of advanced training.
+This comprehensive training conforms to the standards set forth by the Commission on Dental Accreditation.
 Experiences include extensive didactic and clinical training in dentistry, and rotations to oral surgery, anesthesia and emergency medicine.

 The principal objective is to broaden the residents’ perspective by affording them the following opportunities: